idris-lang/Idris-dev/docs/effects/impleff.rst

     SELECT : EFFECT
     SELECT = MkEff () Selection

-Listing :ref:`eff-selectdef` gives the definition of the ``Select`` effect for writing non-deterministic programs, including a handler for ``List`` context which returns all possible successful values, and a handler for ``Maybe`` context which returns the first successful value.

 Here, the continuation is called multiple times in each handler, for each value in the list of possible values.
 In the ``List`` handler, we